redox-os/rfcs/text/0000-io_uring.md

 ### Userspace-to-userspace

-In the userspace-to-userspace scenario, which has the benefit of zero kernel involvement (except for polling the epochs to know when to notify), the consumer process calls the `SYS_IORING_ATTACH` syscall, which takes two
+In the userspace-to-userspace scenario, which has the benefit of zero kernel involvement (except for polling the ring indices to know when to notify), the consumer process calls the `SYS_IORING_ATTACH` syscall, which takes two
 arguments: the file descriptor of the `io_uring` instance, together with the name of the scheme.